Tomorrow brings the first day of Spring, so today I bring a short story about the season of new beginnings.

 She marched to her writing desk, pulled out her notebook and began to write, pressing the lead of her pencil into the paper so hard, that it began to carve the wooden desk beneath.
 Gripping her pencil with all of her might, she held her breath and wrote the words. . . .

 “I open my eyes and see tall, green trees reaching towards the brightest sapphire skies.
-Birds sing a sweet melody as they fly between the clouds and a dragonfly with luminescent green wings flutters by and lands on a nearby purple flower.
-I watch them as they sway in the cool breeze which carries the perfume of the red, yellow, pink and orange wildflowers surrounding my feet.”
+Birds sing a sweet melody as they fly between the clouds and a dragonfly with emerald wings flutters by, landing on a nearby flower.
+I watch them as they sway in the cool breeze which carries the perfume of the wildflowers surrounding my feet.”

 As she always did, she lost herself in her words.
 However, something was different from the other times.